 Aside from the different types of contracts, there are a couple of other things about Japanese rental agreements to note.

 Firstly, unlike some other countries, the owner or landlord will never come round to inspect the property.
 This would be unthinkable in Japan.
 Most properties, whether owned by companies or individuals, are managed through specialist management agencies which deal with the contracts and any issues that might arise.
-If the end owner is an individual, you will never meet them.
+If the end owner is an individual, the only time you may meet them is if they join for the inspection of the property once you terminate the contract.

-Secondly, the documentation involved is generally horrific.
-You’ll need to sign at least 20 pages of a binder outlining in the minutest detail what you can and cannot do in the apartment, as well as the expected costs involved should you infringe on one of the innumerable clauses.
-Constitutional changes probably require less paperwork.
-The flip side of this is that you can expect any problems with the property (e.g. faulty elevators, broken mail boxes) to be dealt with expeditiously.
+Secondly, the documentation involved is substantial with a lot of small print.
+The legal language outlines what you can and cannot do in the apartment, as well as the procedure for repairs and so on.
+Making all this explicit upfront means that you can expect any problems with the property (e.g. faulty elevators, broken mail boxes) to be dealt with expeditiously.
 These terms are also there to protect you as the tenant.